rubyworks/indexer/README.md

 detailed and strict.
 The strictness of the specification makes the format simple enough for developers to use without an intermediate API.
 Although Indexer also provides a convenience API for working with the specification and its data more loosely when suitable to the usecase.
-Indexer also specifies a stanadard location for canonized metadata to be kept, in a `.index` file.
+Indexer also specifies a standard location for canonized metadata to be kept, in a `.index` file.

 Indexer provides a tool to import metadata from external sources.
 Indexer can